Contemporary Visual Cultures

 On-going research in this strand includes methods of reading manga, social and political impacts of cinema, studies of propaganda and censorship of mass communications media, and amateur arts practice and media production.

-This four year ethnographic project uses participant observation, questionnaire studies, and interviews, to investigate the impact of popular …Read More
+Researcher(s): Dr Jennifer Coates This four year ethnographic project uses participant observation, questionnaire studies, and interviews, to investigate …Read More